Chevrolet Avalanche

-The Chevrolet Avalanche is a four-door, five- or six-passenger pickup truck that was manufactured by General Motors and marketed by its Chevrolet division.
+The Chevrolet Avalanche is a four-door, five- or six-passenger full-size pickup truck that was manufactured by General Motors and marketed by its Chevrolet division.
 The Avalanche was a hybrid between the Chevrolet Suburban SUV and the Chevrolet Silverado pickup truck, sharing the chassis with the Suburban.
 Unlike a typical pickup truck where the bed is mounted separately from the cab on the frame, the bed of the Avalanche was integrated with the cab body.

 It prominently featured a "midgate" behind the second row of seats that could be folded inward and down, with the seats, to create a longer bed area.
 The Avalanche was manufactured across two generations starting in 2001 and ending in 2013.

 Breaking with a long-standing tradition, the Avalanche was available solely as a Chevrolet model without a GMC variant.
 Instead, Cadillac marketed a re-badged Avalanche.
 The midgate design would be adapted for use on the GMC Envoy XUV and Hummer H2 SUT.

 First generation (2001–2006)

 The Avalanche was launched in September 2001 as a 2002 model on the GMT800 platform.
 First year Avalanches featured light gray plastic body cladding, intended to provide visual distinction from the Suburban/Yukon XL.
 The Avalanche also gave the public an advance look at the next generation of front fascia designs for the entire GM line.
-A full-length chrome strip splits each lamp assembly and the grille, with a gold Chevrolet "bow tie" in the center.
+A full width chrome strip splits each lamp assembly and the grille, with a gold Chevrolet "bow tie" in the center.
 The hood and fenders featured aggressive folds, in contrast to the softer designs seen on other models built on the GMT800 platform.

 Avalanche was nominated for the North American SUV of the Year award and was Motor Trend magazine's Truck of the Year for 2002.

 The Avalanche was originally marketed as being able to "change from an SUV to a super SUV."
 This was made possible by a plastic cover and an exclusive "midgate," marketed by GM as the Convert-a-Cab system, which could open and close.
 The midgate was a divider behind the second row of seats that could be folded inward and down, with the seats, to create a longer bed area, or folded up to make a larger cab area.
 A similar midgate was found on the Subaru Baja (2003–2006), Cadillac Escalade EXT (a rebadged Avalanche), Hummer H2 SUT, and GMC Envoy XUV.